 Determination is the enduring mystery for the human imagination.
 We have very exact languages for describing causality but none of them can see a bus coming.
-We have constantly tried to fill the void that is our knowledge of the future, first by imagining gods, then by attempting to understanding the evolutionary physical and biological laws that govern our existence.
+We have constantly tried to fill the void that is our knowledge of the future, first by imagining gods, then by attempting to understand evolutionary, physical and biological laws that govern our existence.
 We are no closer, however, to an understanding of what will happen next.

-This does not mean that causality is an illusion, but it does mean that it is not linear as we imagine.
-As is so often the case, our folk knowledge has a way of understanding how things happen.
+We also find strong evidence in the language we use.
 We often speak of events gaining or losing momentum.
 This is because if one less probable event happens it can make a subsequent event more likely, and then the occurrence of those two events may make a third event very highly probable and then the next, until we have a chain of events that looks almost determined for a while.
 What once looked a faint possibility can become a near certainty in this way.
 Events have gained a momentum which is explicable only by the fact that they have happened.
 We can however be absolutely certain of one thing, which is that no caused event is ever absolutely certain.
 All momentum will be time limited and fade, and it will be overtaken by a new surge which may be quite contrary to current expectation.
 If we accept that these surges of occurrences happen it is not a huge leap to image them as waves.
 Two factors make events wavelike.
 First, any event can occur at any time and is merely more or less probable; and second, the occurrence of one event influences and changes the probability others, so any one event causes a ripple as it were among all possible subsequent events, as it changes the probabilities attached to them.

 What makes event waves very different to the waves we see crashing into the beach is simply that they are not immediately visible.
 They exist in an extra dimension, which confusingly makes them appear not to exist in the ones we are familiar with.
 They do not have a three dimensional existence.
 Waves of causality do of course govern physical events, but they exist across a fourth dimension of time space that includes the future.
 What is even more confusing is that this extra dimensional time is different from measured time.
 A wave rolling into a beach takes time, but the time unfurls with the wave, as we watch.
 Measured time is observed and always ends at the latest in the present.
 How can it end in the future?
 This kind of time is part of three dimensional existence.
 Time space is different to measured time.
 Time space is the whole of space that time occupies.
 Measured time is like a path on a huge landscape.
 It is a means of crossing and measuring a space but it is not the space.
 Time space is the entire landscape stretching across the perceived past and future.
 The space includes the time it might take for all possible future events to happen.
 It also includes the time it might have taken for all the things that might have happened in the past to happen.
 It is the broad landscape which meant that all those possible, probable and improbable events might have happened, across which we picked our linear and uncertain path.
 We are used to perceiving, understanding and trying to remember within this huge landscape.
 Nobody has arrived at the present by exactly the same path.
 It is the reason why we all remember differently, and why even our common histories have versions and interpretations which become more diverse and uncertain the further back we go.